Kinuganjhu/Box-Office/README.md

 </head>
 <body>
   <h1>Welcome to the Box Office App</h1>
-  <p>This application was developed during my internship at Internshala.
+  <p>This application was developed during my training at Internshala.
 It's designed to showcase box office information, providing users with details about movies, their ratings, earnings, and more.</p>

   <!-- Add more sections, features, or screenshots here -->